matthewkcg517VT/ai-stock-trading-agent/README.md

 streamlit run app.py
 ```

-## 📦 Tech Stack
+## Tech Stack

 - **Python** — pandas, numpy, scikit-learn, yfinance, matplotlib, streamlit, xgboost

 ## ⚠️ Disclaimer

-This is a paper trading simulation for educational purposes only.
-Not financial advice.
+This is a paper trading simulation that I built as a passion project, not for financial advices.